briansmith/ring/PORTING.md

 these does nothing in BoringSSL.
 Instead, BoringSSL calls pthreads and the corresponding Windows APIs internally and is always thread-safe where the API guarantees it.

+### ASN.1

+BoringSSL is in the process of deprecating OpenSSL's `d2i` and `i2d` in favor of new functions using the much less error-prone `CBS` and `CBB` types.
+BoringSSL-only code should use those functions where available.